claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 --- abstract

 This document aims to describe how internet protocols and their implementations might better mitigate technical attacks at the user endpoint.
-Intimate partner violence (IPV) is a a pervasive reality for people that can be exacerbated with the usage of technology because the attacker has access to one, some or all of: devices, local networks, authentication mechanisms, identity information, and accounts.
+Intimate partner violence (IPV) is a pervasive reality for people that can be exacerbated with the usage of technology because the attacker has access to one, some or all of: devices, local networks, authentication mechanisms, identity information, and accounts.
 This kind of technical compromise is distinct from active or passive on-path attacks.
 In this document we describe the tactics this attacker uses and what kind of counter-measures can be designed in IETF protocols.

 --- middle